Saturday, May 16, 2026

 Tuesday, May 12, 2026

-And the Wheee of Life Keeps Turning
+And the Wheel of Life Keeps Turning

 There’s something wildly unfair about how quickly toddlers become little people.
 One minute Joni was this tiny, sleepy burrito who fit in my hand, and now she’s wobbling triumphantly across the living room like a drunken sailor.
 This past week she started walking for real, not the cautious “two steps then collapse into a parent” kind of walking, but determined exploration.
 Suddenly the house feels like a death trap with various corners and edges she could crack her head on.